 One of the country’s leading theatres, each year the York Theatre Royal entertains over 200,000 people

-Re-opened in 2016 following a six-million-pound redevelopment, the theatre is a nationally important centre for the dramatic arts, well established since its inception in the 1700s.
+Re-opened in 2016 following a five-million-pound redevelopment, the theatre is a nationally important centre for the dramatic arts, well established since its inception in the 1700s.
 The building itself is an 18th-century structure built on top of the medieval St Leonard’s Hospital, incorporating gothic arches and awe-inspiring pillars.
 Victorian additions include statuettes of Elizabeth the First and Shakespearean characters.